-List of current emerging marketsThere is no generally binding definition of the term "emerging market".
-It refers to those countries that, based on their economic performance, can be classified as developing countries as well as industrialized countries.
-The term "emerging market country" is best described as "newly industrialized country".
+List of current emerging marketsThere is no generally binding definition of the term "emerging market."
+It refers to countries that, based on their economic performance, can be classified as developing countries as well as industrialized countries.
+The term "emerging market country" is best described as "newly industrialized country."

-.
 Currently, 10 countries belong to this classification, most of which are located in southern and eastern Asia.
-The largest economies among them are currently China, India and Brazil.
-In total, these 10 countries have 3.76 bn inhabitants, which is about 48.44 percent of the world's population.
+The largest economies among them currently are China, India and Brazil.
+In total, these 10 countries have 3.80 billion inhabitants, which is about 48.13 percent of the world's population.

 |Country||Population||GNI per capita||Human Development Index||Human Asset Index|

 Since there is no binding definition of emerging markets, states other than those listed here are occasionally mentioned.
 Often these are Argentina, Egypt, Sri Lanka and Russia.
-The World Bank maintains a comparable list of 55 countries under the name "upper-middle-income economies."
-The International Monetary Fund calls its own list "emerging and developing economies" and names 150 countries at once.
+The World Bank maintains a comparable list of 55 countries under the "upper-middle-income economies" classification.
+The International Monetary Fund calls its own list "emerging and developing economies" and names 150 countries.

 Key figures in comparison(All figures weighted according to population share.)